-2.6.4.4 Zero Expenditures
+2.5.5.5 Zero Expenditures

 There are some medical events reported by respondents where the payments were zero.
-This could occur for several reasons including (1) free care was provided, (2) bad debt was incurred, (3) care was covered under a flat fee arrangement beginning in an earlier year, or (4) follow-up events were provided without a separate charge (e.g., after a surgical procedure).
+This could occur for several reasons including (1) free care was provided, (2) bad debt was incurred, (3) follow-up events were provided without a separate charge (e.g., after a surgical procedure), or

+(4) the event was paid for through government or privately-funded research or clinical trials.
 If all of the medical events for a person fell into one of these categories, then the total annual expenditures for that person would be zero.
 All expenditures for home health care provided by informal care providers (family, friends, or volunteers, MPCELIG=3) were assigned -1 "INAPPLICABLE" because those types of events were skipped out (never asked) of the questions regarding expenditures.

-2.6.4.5 Sources of Payment
+2.5.5.6 Sources of Payment